The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Introduction

 \section{Introduction}

 The Einstein general relativity (GR) and the standard cosmological model $\Lambda CDM$ are very successful despite our present lack of understanding on important issues like the cosmological constant, dark energy, dark matter, and the discrepancy between different measurements of the Hubble constant, see \cite{lh} for a recent review work with more details.
 One of the possible modifications of GR which would be relevant for large scale physics and eventually contribute to our understanding of late time acceleration and the cosmological constant, is the existence of some graviton mass ($m_{gr}$).
-One of the striking successes of GR is the detection of gravitational waves coming from black-hole and neutron stars mergers \cite{abbott}, those experiments set an upper bound of about $10^{-23}$ ev for $m_{gr}$ which is very small but it does not eliminate a possible tinier graviton mass still relevant for the accelerated expansion of the Universe, see \cite{hinter,massive,bimetric} for review works on massive gravity.
+One of the striking successes of GR is the detection of gravitational waves coming from black-hole and neutron stars mergers \cite{abbott}, those experiments set an upper bound of about $10^{-23}$ ev for $m_{gr}$ which is very small but it does not eliminate a possible tinier graviton mass still relevant for the accelerated expansion of the Universe in a pure massive gravity scenario, see \cite{hinter,massive} for review works on massive gravity.

 Moreover, in order to figure out why the graviton is eventually massless we must, of course, start with some non zero mass and search for its consequences.
 In the early 1970$'$s, one \cite{vdvz} noticed that no matter how small is $m_{gr}$, its consequences for solar system tests of the gravitational interaction would be disastrous.
 This is the known vDVZ mass discontinuity problem.
 Soon one has realized \cite{vain} that the graviton mass introduces another scale in the theory that spoils the linearized approximation used in \cite{vdvz} as $m_{gr}\to 0$.
 Therefore, non linear terms must be considered, however they lead to ghosts \cite{ghost}.
-That problem remained for decades until one has finally found graviton potentials which eliminate the ghost and solve the vDVZ problem altogether, see \cite{drgt} and also \cite{rosen} for bimetric models using the same potential.
+That problem remained for decades until one has finally found graviton potentials which eliminate the ghost and solve the vDVZ problem altogether, see \cite{drgt} and \cite{rosen} and also the review works \cite{hinter,massive}.
+A general fiducial (fixed) metric has been introduced in \cite{hs2} and later the addition of a kinetic term for such metric gave rise to the bimetric model \cite{hs3} which has a massive plus a massless graviton coupled to each other, see also the review work \cite{bimetric}.
+The bimetric model does not suffer from an unstable Friedmann-Lemaitre-Robertson-Walker (FLRW) solution, a problem present in the model of \cite{drgt}, see \cite{defelice}.
+Moreover, in the bimetric model \cite{hs3} the graviton mass does not need to be small, see \cite{hm} for recent detailed studies on observational constraints on the parameter space of the bimetric model which includes the Fierz-Pauli mass.